zalando/postgres-operator/docs/reference/cluster_manifest.md

   This must be set to run the container without root.
 By default the container runs with root.
 This option only works for Spilo versions >= 1.6-p3.

+* **spiloRunAsNonRoot**
+  determines whether the pod’s container should run as a non-root user.
+If set to true, the image is validating at runtime to make sure that it does not run as UID 0 (root) and won’t start the container if it does.

 * **spiloFSGroup**
   the Persistent Volumes for the Spilo pods in the StatefulSet will be owned and writable by the group ID specified.
 This will override the **spilo_fsgroup**